ciena-frost/ember-frost-modal/README.md

 | `modalName` | `string` | <name> | Optional name for the modal |
 | `modalClass` | `string` | <class-name> | Optional class to add custom styles to the modal |

+### Ember-remodal

+This addon uses the [ember-remodal](http://sethbrasile.github.io/ember-remodal/) service as a base for the modal behavior.

-## Slots API
+### Slots API

 Using [ember-block-slots](https://github.com/ciena-blueplanet/ember-block-slots), this generic modal dialog can be wrapped inside other more complex modal components.
 This basic modal will provide a header, scrollable content area and footer with actions.
 The required slots are `target` and `footer`, to provide a way to launch and close the modal dialog respectively.

 ### Footer controls block

 The `footer` block can yield a `cancel`, `confirm` or generic button type.
 The `cancel` button is internally hooked up to close the dialog.
+The button text can be customized using the `text` attribute.
+The `cancel` button text defaults to `Cancel`.
+The `confirm` button text defaults to `Confirm`.
 The `confirm` button is a primary button that takes a `onConfirm` action handler to allow the consumer to perform actions on confirmation, eg saving a record, and it automatically closes the dialog.
 If you require another custom button, you can use the generic button type.
 To set an action handler on that button, set the attr `onActionClick`.
 All button text, size and priority can be overridden.

+### ember-perfectscroll effects

+This gives you styling of header/footer when content is scrolled underneath either element

+Styling includes: box shadow plus slight transparency in header/footer to reveal content underneath For more documentation on ember-perfectscroll:  [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar)

 ## Examples
 ```handlebars